vkeerthivikram/octodex-downloader-python/README.md

 # Octodex Downloader

-A Python script to download images from the Octodex website.
+A Python script for effortlessly downloading images from the Octodex website.

 ## Features

-- Downloads Octodex images with 'data-src' attribute.
+- **Image Downloading**: Downloads Octodex images that have the `data-src` attribute.
-- Skips images without the required attribute.
+- **Smart Skipping**: Automatically skips images without the required attribute.
-- Handles image URLs correctly to avoid errors.
+- **Error Handling**: Ensures image URLs are valid to avoid download errors.

 ## Requirements

+To run this project, you'll need:

 - Python 3.x
 - Requests library